BiancaNiemann/Clinipet_Healthtail_Analysis_Project/README.md

 Looker Studio – Interactive dashboard creation

 🧹 Data Cleaning
 Standardized inconsistent phone numbers and names

-Replaced Null Breed values with "Unknown"
+Replaced null or missing breed values with "Unknown"

-Fixed Owner_name, some names contained a 'Mr' or a 'Mrs' so removed that part for consistency
+Removed titles like Mr, Mrs from owner names for consistency

-Standardized the patient_name to all be lowercase and capitalized
+Standardized patient names to lowercase and capitalized format

 📈 Key Insights
 This analysis helped HealthTail uncover valuable insights into medication use, diagnosis trends, and cost patterns.
-Here are the key business questions we addressed:
+Key questions and findings include:

 🐾 What are the most common diagnoses and diseases overall?
-How do they break down by pet type?

-Identified top diagnoses across all visits, with clear segmentation between dogs and cats, revealing species-specific health concerns.
+Identified top diagnoses across all visits, segmented by pet type.

 🐕‍🦺 Which diseases are most prevalent among specific breeds?

-Mapped breed-specific diagnosis trends, helping the clinic better prepare for breed-related health issues and tailor preventive care.
+Mapped breed-specific diagnosis trends to support tailored care.

-💸 Which diseases incur the highest spending, and how frequently do they appear in the data?
+💸 Which diseases incur the highest spending, and how frequently do they appear?

-Combined visit and invoice data to highlight the most financially impactful diseases — balancing frequency with medication cost.
+Highlighted the most costly diseases by frequency and financial impact.

 🧬 Are certain pet types more susceptible to specific diseases or associated with higher treatment costs?

-Cross-analysis of pet type, diagnosis, and cost data revealed which species tend to require more expensive care or are more prone to chronic conditions.
+Dogs and cats exhibit different vulnerabilities and cost patterns.

 📅 How does age influence the prevalence of certain diseases?

-Created age-group breakdowns to uncover patterns such as senior pets being more susceptible to chronic diseases, aiding in proactive care planning.
+Senior pets showed increased likelihood of chronic disease diagnoses.

 📊 How does spending on medications change over time?

-Analyzed monthly invoice trends to identify periods of peak spending, supplier dependencies, and opportunities for inventory optimization.
+Monthly trends revealed seasonal spikes and bulk procurement behaviors.

 📈 Is there an increase in diagnoses of certain types over time?

-Tracked changes in diagnosis rates over time, signaling emerging health trends or seasonal patterns in disease outbreaks.
+Some conditions showed steady growth, prompting further monitoring.

 🧠 Lessons Learned
-Importance of clean, well-structured source data in building meaningful dashboards
+The importance of clean, structured source data in building meaningful dashboards

-How to design scalable schemas for analytical use cases
+How to design scalable schemas for real-world analytical use cases

-Effective use of Looker Studio to communicate complex findings to non-technical stakeholders
+Leveraging Looker Studio for clear communication with non-technical stakeholders